-VoIP vs Traditional Phone Service: How To Decide for Your Business
+Landline vs VoIP Phone Service: How To Decide for Your Business

-Every established organization has published phone number(s) that when called, ring into a phone system whether that's an on-premise PBX, cloud-based/hosted PBX, or hybrid of the two.
+Every established organization has one or many telephone numbers.
+When dialed, they ring into a phone, a group of phones or a phone system whether that's an on-premise system, cloud-based phone system, or some hybrid of the two.

 How those phone calls are delivered and the type of telephone service are ever-changing as the telecommunications industry advances.